 The most common comparison is First Interaction where these channels were the first in directing your new user to the site.

 Take a look at Direct in the example to the left.
 You'll notice it has more conversions at 2.4K for Last Interaction vs 1.7K First Interaction.
 How do we interpret this?

 In this case, Direct was more successful in making conversions right away as Last Touch.
 People who enter directly by a URL weren't ready to make a purchase.
 However, it makes more sense for them to come back directly when they are ready.

 The trend is the opposite for other channels.
 They have higher conversion totals for First Interaction.
 Why?
 Well, usually these are people who aren't aware of your website and come from seeing an ad or a mention on another site.
 Though, they don't necessarily convert from the first channel.

-Again, it takes at least 2 visits to convert a user, so these results look normal.
+Again, it usually takes at least 2 visits to convert a user, so these results look normal.

 Here's a brief description for all other models provided for this example.

 A user finds your site by seeing and clicking through your promoted Facebook post.
 She browses the site, but leaves.
 She's still interested in the promotion and wants to find similar through Google Search.
 Nothing was good enough, so she sees and clicks on your AdWords campaign.
 Still not ready to make an order.
 Maybe she doesn't have the money yet.
 When she gets her next paycheck, she comes again directly by typing in your URL.
 She finally makes an order.